Brake cleaner

-Brake cleaner, often also called parts cleaner, is a mostly colorless cleaning agent, mainly used for cleaning the brake disks, the engine compartment and underfloor of motor vehicles.
+Brake cleaner is a mostly colorless cleaning agent, designed for cleaning brake dust from the brake disks and other components of motor vehicles.
+It is also frequently used for cleaning other parts including the engine compartment as a general parts cleaner, although this is not a recommended use case by most manufacturers.
 An important feature is that the brake cleaner leaves no residue after the solvents evaporate.

 Composition

 Chlorinated brake cleaners (often sold as non-flammable) use organochlorides like tetrachloroethylene and dichloromethane.
-Historically 1,1,1-Trichloroethane was used, sometimes together with Tetrachloroethylene.
-It was phased out due to its ozone-depleting nature.
+Historically 1,1,1-trichloroethane was used, sometimes together with tetrachloroethylene.
+It was phased out because of its ozone-depleting nature.

 Non-chlorinated brake cleaners use hydrocarbons as a main component; it will either be a low-boiling aliphatic compound or higher-boiling hydrocarbon mixture.
 Aromatics like benzene, toluene or xylene may also be used.
 The hydrocarbons used are sometimes made by hydrogenation from naphtha.
 The lipophilic liquids dissolve fat-soluble lubricants or oils.
 Some products also contain polar solvents such as ethanol, methanol, isopropanol, and acetone in order to dissolve non-lipophilic substances.
 Many formulations are incompatible with various materials, especially plastics.

 Use

-The main application of brake cleaners is the degreasing and cleaning metal parts or metallic surfaces.
-They are used for removing oils, fats, resins, tar and dust, mainly in the automotive sector.
+The main application of brake cleaners is the degreasing and cleaning of metal parts or metallic surfaces.
+They are used for removing oils, fats, resins, tar and dust, mainly in motor vehicles.

 About 10 million liters are consumed per year in Germany.

 Danger

-Brake cleaners contain toxic compounds and should only be used in well-ventilated areas or outdoors.
-Some are highly flammable and harmful for environment, which also has to be considered during storage.
+Brake cleaners contain toxic compounds and should be used only in well-ventilated areas or outdoors.
+Some are highly flammable and harmful for the environment, which also has to be considered during storage.
 Skin exposure to the solvent mixture may cause irritation and defatting injury.